sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 ### Explore Newly Created Resources

 > This step is optional.

-While the deployment is in progress, you can optionally navigate to the newly created resource group and see what Azure resources are being created.
+While the deployment is in progress, you can optionally navigate to the newly created resource group and see what Azure resources are being provisioned.

 **Steps**